Written by Yuki Hayashi

 Mental health myth #2: Suicide is a risk for younger men only

 REALITY CHECK: Middle-aged men in the prime of their lives are actually at the highest risk for suicide.
-Men in this age group can also experience a dip in their sense of wellbeing, and heightened risk for depression and alcoholism.
+Men in this age group can in general experience a dip in their sense of wellbeing, with a heightened risk for depression and alcoholism.
 Experts believe factors such as unemployment and a decline in traditionally male industries, divorce, and strong adherence to traditional gender roles (ie. a reluctance to get help), are all factors in why men in this age group are at higher risk.

 Mental health myth #3: Only moms experience postpartum depression

 REALITY CHECK: New dads get the baby blues, too.
 According to one study published in Pediatrics, 5 to 10% of fathers experienced paternal depression during their transition to parenthood.
 This story in Parents magazine puts the number as high as 26% in the tumultuous three-to-six-month period after a baby’s arrival.

 Psychological, social and financial stressors are intense, and, like new moms, new dads can feel overwhelmed and ill-equipped to deal with the changes in their lives.

 Mental health myth #4: Mood disorder symptoms are universal

 REALITY CHECK: Symptoms of mood disorders, such anxiety disorders, can vary between individuals.
 And not all symptoms fit popular perceptions of these illnesses.
 Conventional symptoms include:

 • Changes in mood, energy level and appetite

 But they can also include lesser-known symptoms, like: